supcik/academic-www/content/docs/writing-markdown-latex.md

 ## Table of Contents

 A table of contents may be particularly useful for long posts or tutorial/documentation type content.
 Use the `{{%/* toc */%}}` shortcode anywhere you wish within your Markdown content to automatically generate a table of contents.

+_Note that this feature is not currently compatible with the `markup: mmark` front matter option._